-The fingerprints of climate change are becoming more pronounced with the record crushing temperatures this past weekend in the Pacific Northwest.
+The fingerprints of climate change are becoming more pronounced with the record crushing temperatures predicted for the Pacific Northwest.
 As prolonged heat and drought become part of the normal rhythms of the season, how do we take care of our trees?
 Unprecedented temperatures and seasons of drought can be extremely hard on trees, especially landscape trees in our urban forest.
 If not well-watered, harsh temperatures make trees more susceptible to insects and disease.
 Extended periods of drought can cause stress in both newly planted trees and mature, well-established trees.

 Here are some tips collected from City of Lake Oswego, Friends of Trees, OSU Extension Master Gardeners and Portland Parks & Recreation to help you shift into summer plant care mode and help your landscapes better handle and recover from spans of extreme heat.